Mountain Pose (Tadasana)

 Modifications and Props

-For unsteady balance, widen your legs or arms… If you’re having trouble keeping your balance in mountain pose, widen your legs or arms.
+For unsteady balance, widen your legs or arms… If you’re having trouble keeping your balance in mountain yoga pose, widen your legs or arms.
 Stand with your feet hip distance apart in step one (above) or, in step seven, lift your arms above your head, but instead of drawing them toward your ears, extend them outward to form a “Y” shape.

 …or do the pose on your back.
 Likewise, doing the pose supine on the mat lets you focus on the pelvic tilt, the internal rotation of the hips, and the spinal extension instead of focusing on keeping your balance.
-Lying supine on the mat, go through steps four through eleven (above).
+Lying supine on the mat, go through the steps of tadasana, four through eleven (above).
 Keep your feet flexed throughout.

 Measure your vertical alignment against the wall.
-To perfect the pelvic tilt, the internal rotation of the hips, and the spinal extension, practice mountain pose against a wall.
+To perfect the pelvic tilt, the internal rotation of the hips, and the spinal extension, practice mountain yoga pose against a wall.
 Your heels, sacrum, and shoulder blades should be against the wall.
 The back of your head should not.

 Swaying Palm Tree Pose (Tiryaka Tadasana).
 In Swami Satyananda Saraswati’s yoga guides, mountain pose is also called palm tree pose.
 Swaying palm tree pose is a variation of mountain pose that stretches the sides of the body.
 In step one (above), plant your feet hip distance apart.
 In step seven, interlock your fingers over your head and turn your palms upward.
 Skip step nine.
 Instead, exhale and bend to the right.
 Keep your vertical alignment (try the pose against a wall if necessary).
 Breath and hold the pose.
 Inhale and come back to the center.
 Exhale and bend to the left.
 Breath and hold the pose.
 Inhale and come back to the center.
 Release your arms to your sides.

-Similar to the seated posture staff pose (dandasana), mountain pose “draws energy” from the mat to prepare the body, mentally, for difficult poses.
-To energize in mountain pose, imagine prana – the body’s energy – flowing from your feet and legs, up your inner thighs, into the muladhara or “root” chakra in the groin, through the five chakras in the torso, neck and, head, and out through the sahasrara or “crown” chakra in the crown of the head.
+Similar to the seated posture staff pose (dandasana), mountain yoga pose “draws energy” from the mat to prepare the body, mentally, for difficult poses.
+To energize in tadasana yoga pose, imagine prana – the body’s energy – flowing from your feet and legs, up your inner thighs, into the muladhara or “root” chakra in the groin, through the five chakras in the torso, neck and, head, and out through the sahasrara or “crown” chakra in the crown of the head.

-Particularly when paired with a meditation on the flow of prana, mountain pose is an incredibly energizing posture.
+Particularly when paired with a meditation on the flow of prana, mountain yoga pose is an incredibly energizing posture.
 It’s great for morning flows and power yoga, but practitioners may have trouble sleeping directly after practicing mountain pose.

-According to Saraswati, mountain pose loosens the vertebrae and, therefore, clears up “congestion” of the spinal nerves where they extend from the vertebrae into the rest of the body.
+According to Saraswati, tadasana yoga pose loosens the vertebrae and, therefore, clears up “congestion” of the spinal nerves where they extend from the vertebrae into the rest of the body.
 Sarawati also, however, claims that mountain pose can make you taller, so take his claims about the pose’s effect on the nervous system with a grain of salt.

-Anyone who can stand can practice mountain pose, but do not attempt to raise your arms above your head if you:
+Anyone who can stand can practice mountain yoga pose, but do not attempt to raise your arms above your head if you:

 - have a shoulder injury.